Leafy Spurge

 Control

-• Intense cultivation should be done in spring, 2 – 4 weeks before the plant emerges, tilling at least 7 cm deep, and continue every three weeks until the soil freezes.
+Hand-pulling and mowing is only effective if repeated, and only on small infestations.
+Wearing gloves is recommended when removing to avoid skin rashes.
+Intense cultivation can help but should be done in spring, 2 – 4 weeks before the plant emerges, tilling at least 7 cm deep.
+Tilling should continue every 3 weeks until the soil freezes.
+Remember to clean and inspect machinery to avoid spreading leafy spurge to new sites.

-• Some biological agents exist, including root feeding beetles (Aphtona cyparessiae, A. czwalinae, A. flaca, A. nigriscutis), and foliar feeding moths (Hyles euphorbiae).
+Biocontrol agents include root feeding beetles (Aphtona cyparessiae, A. czwalinae, A. flaca, A. nigriscutis), and foliar-feeding moths (Hyles euphorbiae).

 References